mattermost/docs/source/process/feature-release.md

 No pull requests for major features should be **merged** to the current release after this date.
 In special cases, exceptions can be made by the Release Manager.

 1. **(Team) Major Feature Complete Meeting (10:00am San Francisco time)**:
-    - Discuss worst bug currently on master
-    - Discuss release highlights for marketing
     - Review status of remaining feature PRs to be merged
 2. Release Manager:
     - Post this checklist in the [Release Checklist](https://community.mattermost.com/core/channels/release-checklist) channel
     - Verify all items in the last posted release checklist are complete
     - After release branches are cut, ask dev to cut an RN build
-    - Queue a list of MVP candidates in alphabetical order to the Platform Meeting channel [See example](https://community.mattermost.com/private-core/pl/q9jdbzw7c7ribjsp78857xbomh)
+    - Queue a list of MVP candidates in alphabetical order to the MVP Discussion channel [See example](https://community.mattermost.com/core/pl/3its7ifbw7dh58obpasdszf1mr)
-      - Queue a discussion about MVP candidates for the next R&D meeting
     - Draft Changelog in a WIP PR with updates for highlights, feature additions, known issues, compatibility updates for deprecated features, config.json, [database changes](https://github.com/mattermost/mattermost-server/blob/master/store/sqlstore/upgrade.go), [API changes](https://github.com/mattermost/mattermost-server/commits/master/model/client.go), and [WebSocket event changes](https://github.com/mattermost/mattermost-server/blob/master/model/websocket_message.go#L13); [see example](http://docs.mattermost.com/administration/changelog.html#compatibility)
       - Note the type of release and add a link to release doc that defines the type (https://docs.mattermost.com/process/release-faq.html#release-overview)
     - Review [supported OS versions](https://docs.mattermost.com/install/requirements.html#server-software) and review that [software requirements](https://docs.mattermost.com/install/requirements.html#software-requirements) are up-to-date based on [these step-by-step guidelines](https://docs.mattermost.com/process/software-requirements.html)
-    - Update [Upgrade Guide](http://docs.mattermost.com/administration/upgrade.html#upgrade-guide) with any special notes for upgrading to the new version
     - Ask PMs if there are any notable breaking changes or deprecated features in the release
+    - Update [Upgrade Guide](https://docs.mattermost.com/administration/important-upgrade-notes.html) with any special notes for upgrading to the new version
-    - Start posting a daily Zero Bug Balance query (posted until zero bugs or day of release)
+    - Start posting a daily list of open and submitted bugs and PRs (posted until zero bugs or day of release)
-    - Post a reminder in the French Localization channel about the due date for translations, similar to this [example](https://community.mattermost.com/core/pl/7wqx4zehotgu7efhmbz51mxfqa).
-Follow that translations are prioritized at https://translate.mattermost.com/projects/mattermost/
+    - Post a reminder in the French Localization channel about the due date for translations, similar to this [example](https://community.mattermost.com/core/pl/7wqx4zehotgu7efhmbz51mxfqa)
+        - Follow that translations are prioritized at https://translate.mattermost.com/projects/mattermost/
 3. Dev:
     - Cut release branch both for server and mobile
         - Merge database upgrade before cutting the branch
-        - Point translation server to release branch after cutting
+        - Point translation server and CI servers to the release branch after cutting
         - Cut an RN build for the next release
+        - Update https://prev.test.mattermost.com and community.mattermost.com to the previous release version
     - Ensure `community-release` is on the feature branch
     - Prioritize reviewing, updating, and merging of pull requests for current release until there are no more tickets in the [pull request queue](https://github.com/mattermost/mattermost-server/pulls) marked for the current release
       - After the cut-off, any PRs that include significant code changes require approval of the Release Manager before merging